yochaigal/cairn/resources/hexcrawls-in-cairn.md

 - **Wilderness Action 6**: Travel.
 The party begins the final leg of their journey, leaving the Waste for the cool embrace of the Skyridge Peaks.
 - **Wilderness Event 5**: Environment.
 The weather continues to grow colder, and as the party enter this new terrain they are forced to swap their simple clothes for more robust gear.
 Like a bad omen, a light snow begins to fall on the party as they continue their journey.

+## Into the Forest of Knives

+The trail into the **Forest of Knives** narrows quickly beneath the canopy.
+Twisted branches interlock overhead, choking out much of the daylight, while the roots below make every step uncertain.
+Fresh cuts and strange symbols have been carved into nearby trunks, some still dripping sap.

+The weather in the morning is Nice, though the forest itself feels dark and oppressive.
+The party's route follows a trail (**Tough**) through dense forest (**Tough**).
+The highest Difficulty is **Tough**, so the hex should take **2 Watches** of Travel to cross.
+- **Wilderness Action 1**: Travel.
+- **Wilderness Event 1**: Sign.
+The party discovers several animal carcasses hanging high above the trail, tied to the branches with fresh cord.
+- **Wilderness Action 2**: Travel.
+- **Wilderness Event 2**: Encounter.
+A pair of exhausted hunters emerge from the undergrowth, warning the party not to continue north after sunset.
+- The party reaches the far side of the forest shortly before nightfall.

+--- add discovery actions
+## Climbing Toward Ash Peak

+The path winds upward along the cliffs of **Ash Peak**, growing narrower and steeper with every watch.
+Loose stones tumble into the fog below with a single misplaced step, while freezing winds howl through the mountain pass.

+The weather is Inclement from the outset, bringing freezing rain and poor visibility.
+The party follows a mountain trail (**Tough**) through perilous terrain (**Perilous**).
+The highest Difficulty is **Perilous**, so the hex should take **3 Watches** of Travel to cross.
+- **Wilderness Action 1**: Travel.
+- **Wilderness Event 1**: Exhaustion.
+The trail collapses along a narrow ridge, forcing the party to spend hours climbing across wet stone by hand.
+- **Wilderness Action 2**: Travel.
+- **Wilderness Event 2**: Encounter.
+A silent pilgrim wrapped in soaked robes appears from the fog and offers to guide the party toward safer ground for the price of a single silver coin.
+- **Wilderness Action 3**: Make Camp.
+The party shelters inside a shallow cave and consumes a Ration while icy rain continues outside.
+- **Wilderness Event 3**: Sign.
+Throughout the night, distant monastery bells echo faintly through the mountains.